 Remote Hands and Smart Hands in the data center are very helpful when we do not have anyone available to manage the task at hand.
 Or maybe the person that usually does is out of town and you need someone in a pinch.
 These are both reasons we would want to take advantage of the experienced techs at a data center site.

-Lets make sure to check with the data center as to what is included and what is not so we can stay away from any surprises on the next bill.
+Let’s make sure to check with the data center as to what is included and what is not so we can stay away from any surprises on the next bill.
 If you have questions as to how RACK59 can help support your colocation project with our support services, please schedule an onsite visit or feel free to contact us via the button below.